x676f64/secureum-mind_map/Ethereum 101/ETH 2.0.md

 # 86 - ETH 2.0

-Eth2 or Ethereum 2.0: refers to a set of interconnected upgrades that will make Ethereum more scalable, more secure, and more sustainable (See [here](https://ethereum.org/en/eth2/))
+Eth2 or Ethereum 2.0: refers to a set of interconnected upgrades that will make Ethereum more scalable, more secure, and more sustainable.

 ---
 ## Slide Text